 (piano, guitar, voice, and drum applicants only)

-The prescreening recording must be included with your completed application.
+The prescreening recording must be completed using Acceptd.
+The service fee is $25.
 You must record with a rhythm section; you may either assemble your own rhythm section, or you can download and play along with one of our pre-recorded accompaniment tracks.
 Visit the pre-recorded accompaniment page for instructions and to download the tracks.
 Note: prescreening requirements are unique for each category.
 Select the appropriate audition page below to find the correct information for your prescreening:

 Prepare and perform three jazz standards.
 If you are required, because of your instrument, to submit a prescreening recording, you must perform a live audition repertoire different from the selections you performed for the prescreening.